SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 Submit your code as a revealing module, containing the **three classes**.

-All definitions need to be named exactly as described above.
+All definitions need to be named as described above.

 ## Hints